comfortliner/locpanel/README.md

 Some other functions have been added

 * sqlite or mssql as database
-* frontend separated from backend (todo)
-* admin area for backend
 * UI in read only mode.
 All boards, labeling and cards are specified via an admin area.
+* (todo) frontend separated from backend
+* (todo) admin area for backend
-* User authentication and authorization.
+* (todo) User authentication and authorization.
 Only users with card can access the board.

 ## Getting Started